vrestivo/popmovies_public/README.md

 This app is a project for the Developing Android Apps course of Udacity's Android Developer Nanodegree program.
 The app was written from scratch for the exception of third party libraries.
-It retrieves movies from the [TMDB](https://www.themoviedb.org/?language=en), a community-built movie database and displays them to the user.
+It retrieves movie data from the [TMDB](https://www.themoviedb.org/?language=en), a community-built movie database and displays them to the user.
 The movie data is queried using TMDB's JSON API over HTTP protocol, then downloaded and stored in the local SQLite database.